scottkuhl/StaticBlazorAuth/README.md

 # Blazor Starter Application

-This template contains an example .NET 6 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application, a .NET 6 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code.
+This template contains an example .NET 6 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application, a .NET 6 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code that includes authentication.

+*Notes: Authentication examples were taken from [How to secure your C# API w/ Azure Static Web Apps [13 of 16] | Azure Tips and Tricks](https://www.youtube.com/watch?v=eZQq3zw3WL4).*
+*The ApiIsolated project does not have authentication implemented.*

 ## Getting Started